Hiking the Puʻu Huluhulu Trail on the Big Island of Hawaiʻi

 If you’re mostly interested in hiking to the top of Puʻu Huluhulu, I recommend beginning from the trailhead off Saddle Road because it’s the most direct.

-I started from the Mauna Loa Observatory Road, as this is the route I prefer to hike Puʻu Huluhulu.
+In this article, I started from the Mauna Loa Observatory Road, as this is the route I typically prefer to hike Puʻu Huluhulu.

 Puʻu Huluhulu Trailhead (Mauna Loa)